 VT Moose & Wildlife Watching Vacations

+View moose in Vermont!
 Also known as Eurasian Elk, the North American Moose is the largest species in the deer family, and most often found in the northermost regions of America and throughout Alaska and Canada.
 Due to their sheer size, the only predators that affect the moose population are humans, bears and wolves.
 Moose are loners and don’t normally travel in packs or herds, and are known to become aggressive, particularly when surprised or during rutting season.
-Ask us about Vermont Moose viewing or share comments.
-To feature your Vermont business, contact us.
+The Vermont Department of Wildlife estimates there are more than 2,000 moose in Vermont.
+Ask us about viewing Vermont Moose, share comments or feature your Vermont business, contact us.

 This page is dedicated to the mild-mannered moose.
-Have you heard about the herd?
-It’s true, the moose herd is growing here in Northern New England!
 The moose herd in Vermont is estimated to be about 2,100 adults.
 Moose sightings are definitely on the rise, along with moose and motor vehicle collisions.
+Moose may be seen in nearly every region of Vermont.

 Moose is Good Food?
 If you’ve spent anytime in northern Vermont or New Hampshire chances are you have seen the bumper sticker.
 MOOSE IS GOOD FOOD.
 Some people do enjoy moose meat.
 It supposedly tastes like sweet beef.
 Others prefer a complete and total ban on hunting the big animal.
 Moose are not a difficult prey, if you can find them.
 The most difficult part is probably hauling the heavy animal out of the woods.
 Moose often weigh more than 1,000 pounds.